 In addition to her educational and professional history, Margaret has also experienced her own unanticipated divorce when her children were only five and eight.

-Fortunately, her entire family, including her former husband, with whom she maintains a cordial personal and business relationship, and their children, who are now both in college, has successfully survived their dissolution.
+Fortunately, her entire family, including her former husband, with whom she maintains a cordial personal and business relationship, and their children, who are both adults, has successfully survived their dissolution.

 This experience has provided her with an additional dimension of understanding and insight, which helps her clients and their families.